 It’s also very tempting to “over-tweak” your basal profile just because you can.
-A basal profile can become very complicated, with multiple peaks and valleys, but that is not how a non-diabetic pancreas secretes insulin.
+A basal profile can become very complicated, with multiple peaks and lows, but that is not how a non-diabetic pancreas secretes insulin.
 Keep your basal profile as simple as possible.

 What to Shoot For

 But remember, you are not “most people.”
-You know yourself best, and if your data backs up the need for something outside of the norm, then, by all means, do what you need to do.
+You know yourself best, and if your data backs up the need for something outside the norm, then, by all means, do what you need to do.

-Can mySugr Help?
+Can mySugr Logbook Help?

 - Insulin pump basal profile in the settings and daily graph.

 - Insulin pump basal amounts shown in the PDF report.